The Bertrand family

 Fruity, light, tangy or floral, rosé wine is a wine with multiple flavors that is increasingly popular in France, especially during the summer season.

-Easy to taste and particularly refreshing , it is therefore not surprising to see it so often served on a terrace, on the edge of the beach, a swimming pool or during a barbecue with friends.
+Easy to enjoy and particularly refreshing , it is therefore not surprising to see it so often served on a terrace, on the edge of the beach, a swimming pool or during a barbecue with friends.

-Find a selection of rosé wines from the south of France produced by Gérard Bertrand
+Discover a selection of rosé wines from the south of France produced by Gérard Bertrand

 Perhaps you sometimes, or even often, enjoy a glass of rosé, this refreshing wine that regularly accompanies our outings on terraces and in the sun!